Skip to content

 Master Item Data Needed for Packing Optimization

-- Product Dimensions.
+• Product Dimensions.
 This includes the length (L), width (W), and height (H).

-- Unit of Measure (UOM).
+• Unit of Measure (UOM).
 For instance, is the product measured in inches or centimeters?

-- Master Case and Inner Pack.
+• Master Case and Inner Pack.
 This is essential for both efficient storage and picking strategies.

-- Piece Configuration.
+• Piece Configuration.
 This is key for both picking and packing.
 Need to know how individual items are arranged within cartons.

-- Cartons per Pallet and Layering.
+• Cartons per Pallet and Layering.
 This is key for optimal palletization for less-than-truckload (LTL) and truckload shipments.

-- Specialized Fields.
+• Specialized Fields.
 Especially for shipping, this can include attributes such as temperature control requirements, expiry dates, hazmat classification, and country of origin.

 5. The Bin Packing Problem: Tech to Optimize Package Packing, Palletization, and Truck Loading.

-The Bin Packing Problem (BPP), a mathematical puzzle, is also at its essence what logisticians are attempting to solve when packing a box, a pallet, or an entire truck.
-Indeed, the goal for each of these tasks is to pack a set of items into a minimum number of “bins” (containers).
-Over the decades, mathematicians have developed several mathematical solutions to the Bin Packing Problem (BPP).
-This continues today, where BPP software algorithms are increasingly used today to solve a wide range of packing problems.
+The Bin Packing Problem (BPP) is a mathematical challenge that logisticians face when packing a box, a pallet, or an entire truck.
+In particular, the objective of BPP is to pack a set of items into a minimum number of “bins” (containers).
+Over the decades, mathematicians have developed several mathematical solutions to the Bin Packing Problem.To stay competitive, logistics operations need to use an optimal bin packing strategy that leverages packaging expertise and technology.
+As a result, this will save money, improve efficiency, and reduce environmental impact.

 a.
 Packing Optimization Seems Easy, But Is It?